Proposal to expand housing affordability will go to Denver City Council June 6 for a hearing and vote

 To learn more about the city's housing priorities and programs, and for more on market conditions, housing production, and funding, visit Housing an inclusive Denver and the Denver Affordable Housing Dashboard.

-What the project will do: Consider increasing the existing fee to reflect market conditions and bring in more funds for affordable housing.
+What the project will do: Gradually increase the existing fee to reflect market conditions and bring in more funds for affordable housing.

 What it is: A policy that requires new residential development to include affordable units.
 Due to a change in state law in spring 2021, cities across Colorado now have more flexibility to establish inclusionary policies.